Japanese JLPT Grammar Point

 A にしろ B にしろ (A nishiro B nishiro)

-Noun A + にしろ + Noun B + にしろ, Verb-casual A + にしろ + Verb-casual B + にしろ
+Noun A + にしろ + Noun B + にしろ, or Verb-casual A + にしろ + Verb-casual B + にしろ

-Atsui ni shiro, samui ni shiro, mainichi undou suru beki desu.
+Atsui ni shiro samui ni shiro, mainichi undou suru beki desu.

 Whether it's hot or cold, you should exercise every day.